Football Features

 Talking about Mancini’s relentless work ethic, the Swede said: “I took him to Lazio with me and he wanted to be a manager even while he was a player.
 He was the coach, he was the kit man, he was the bus driver, everything.”

-And, of course, Simone Inzaghi is now the head coach at Lazio, helping the club to a Champions League place for the first time in 13 years.
+And, of course, Simone Inzaghi is now the head coach at Inter after helping Lazio to a Champions League place for the first time in 13 years and winning the 2018/19 Coppa Italia.
+At the San Siro, he mimicked that cup success last season and has the Nerazzurri on the cusp of a Champions League final.

 Argentina 2001